-The agency maintains a record of any comments made by service users/ representatives in relation to staffing arrangements, evidence of this was seen in the minutes of tenants' meetings held on the 13 May 2015.
-The manager was able to demonstrate that she discussed with service users significant staff changes.
+The agency maintains a record of any comments made by service users/representatives in relation to staffing arrangements, evidence of this was seen in the minutes of individual tenants' records.
+The manager was able to demonstrate that he discussed with service users significant staff changes.
+It was good to note that each individual tenant received a memo relating to any staff changes.
 The manager stated that staff are not supplied to work with service users without an appropriate induction.